 Today is part three of our quick study of place value with decimals, or decimal relationships.

 On day one, we created an interactive notebook and played with base ten blocks and grid paper.

-On day two, we practiced our new found skills using a game.
+On day two, we practiced our new found skills using a multiplying by powers of 10 game.

 Yes, I agree.
 Good Job.
 Wonderful.

 Use your smart board or overhead projector and post printable on the screen.
 Have each student solve the problems on their whiteboard and show it to you.

 I highly recommend taking notes on those students who are not finishing or getting the wrong answers.
 This way you can pull them into a small group the next day and review!!!

 I hope this mini-series has given you some ideas for engaging your students and helping them understand the concepts behind math.